invertase/react-native-firebase/docs/modules/firestore.md

 RNFirebase mimics the [Firestore Web SDK](https://firebase.google.com/docs/reference/js/firebase.firestore), whilst providing support for devices in low/no data connection state.

 All Firestore operations are accessed via `firestore()`.
+For detailed documentation of the supported methods demonstrated below please use the official firestore web sdk guides.

-Please note that Persistence (offline support) is enabled by default with Firestore on iOS and Android.
+?> Please note that Persistence (offline support) is enabled by default with Firestore on iOS and Android.

 ## Add and Manage Data